tencentyun/intlcloud-documents/product_new/存储产品中心/云硬盘/产品简介/应用场景_intl_en.md

 ### Core Database
 SSD cloud disk is ideal for scenarios with high requirements for IO performance and data reliability.
 It is especially suitable for medium and large relational database applications like PostgreSQL, MySQL, Oracle, and SQL Server; for IO-intensive core business systems with high data reliability requirements; and for medium and large development and testing environments with high data reliability requirements.
 SSD cloud disk offers both data reliability and high performance.
-It has provided reliable support for companies such as Heroes Evolved, Wendao, Yoho!, weipiao.com, RED, etc.
+It has provided reliable support for companies.
 ![](//mccdn.qcloud.com/static/img/9867c8f2376fdf5d0878ca44159d6b66/image.png)
 **Deployment environment**: 4 CVM servers (4Core 8GB RAM), each has one 800G SSD cloud disk mounted, with MySQL version 5.5.42 deployed.
 **Test performance**: Simulate OLTP performance testing using sysbench, with a test set of 10 million records.
 In this test, TPS and QPS reach 1,616 and 29,000 respectively, meaning a single disk is sufficient to support concurrent transactions performed by more than 10 thousand people per second.